Shopify/web-configs/Best practices/GraphQL/Testing.md

 ## Mock data

-Once you have the above infrastructure in place, the next step is to provide suitable example data for the case under test.
+The next step to testing GraphQL is to provide suitable example data for your test.
 As noted in our [decision record on the topic](../../07%20-%20We%20use%20factories%20instead%20of%20fixtures%20for%20GraphQL%20tests), we prefer factories over fixtures for supplying this data.
 We provide a package that can do this with type safety, [`graphql-fixtures`](https://github.com/Shopify/graphql-tools-web/tree/master/packages/graphql-fixtures).
-Once this module is initialized with your schema, it can take a query or mutation and, optionally, a subset of the data, and will fill out the rest of the query with appropriate data.
+Once this package is initialized with your schema, it can take a query or mutation and, optionally, a subset of the data, and will fill out the rest of the query with appropriate data.

 ```ts
 // As with the GraphQL client factory detailed above,